forta-network/docs/docs/deploying-app.md

 ```
 successfully pushed image with reference bafybeifutbdhewyz7lfl4z7bfry6xfscaewwhe4n3uqi2gdj67js6plwre@sha256:3904d36d3527ae4135e479dd223c37dde1e6052ae47fdbf3305ebd506d4e34d2
 ```
-Copy the image reference (i.e. `bafybeifutbdhewyz7lfl4z7bfry6xfscaewwhe4n3uqi2gdj67js6plwre@sha256:3904d36d3527ae4135e479dd223c37dde1e6052ae47fdbf3305ebd506d4e34d2`) to your clipboard and head over to [Forta Explorer](https://explorer.forta.network/).
+Copy the image reference (i.e. `bafybeifutbdhewyz7lfl4z7bfry6xfscaewwhe4n3uqi2gdj67js6plwre@sha256:3904d36d3527ae4135e479dd223c37dde1e6052ae47fdbf3305ebd506d4e34d2`) to your clipboard and head over to [Forta App](https://app.forta.network/).

 ## Import your keyfile into Metamask

-Forta Explorer will use your Metamask to send the deployment transaction.
+Forta App will use your Metamask to send the deployment transaction.
 You can import your keyfile (located in ~/.forta) with the following steps:

 1. In Metamask, click the Accounts dropdown and then click on Import Account
 2. Select the JSON File option from the Type dropdown